 So if your body metabolizes more calories than what your body takes in over an extended period of time…your body will lose weight.

-Another fact is if you take in less calories than what you burn and you don’t take in the proper amounts of proteins/carbs/fat your body will burn muscle as well as fat.
+If you take in fewer calories than what you burn without the proper percentage of proteins/carbs/fat your body will burn muscle as well as fat.

-However, for fat burning you must take in the right percentage of proteins/carbs/fat and in addition to strength exercises for building muscle, then your body will burn more fat as opposed to muscle.
+For fat burning, you must take in the right percentage of proteins/carbs/fat.
+In addition, you need strength exercises for building muscle.
+Thus, your body will burn more fat as opposed to muscle.